Cornsugarkenyan978/kuma-theme-cyber-neon/README.md

        content: "[ **YOUR DOMAIN // **CHANGE TO ANYTHING IN THIS SPACE ]" !important;

+   If you selected darkmode:

+        content: "[ SUDOCAT.DEV // SYS_STATUS ]" !important;

-Group titles are left-aligned by default.
+Group titles are left-aligned by default, except for Darkmode.
 To center them, paste this at the end of the theme or view centered-titles.css (same thing):

 ```css
 .title-section {